Jaruvit0867/AI-Document-Generator/README.md

 ### 📤 Export Capabilities
 - Export proposals as Markdown
+- Export proposals as PDF and Word
 - Download diagrams as images
 - Export chat history

-## 🚀 Quick Start
+## Quick Start

 ### Prerequisites

 - **Backend**:
-  - Python 3.9+
-  - PostgreSQL 14+ with pgvector extension
-  - OpenAI API key (or compatible provider)
+  - Use the hosted API for the fastest demo setup
+  - For backend development, use the backend source repo linked above

 - **Frontend**:
   - Node.js 18+